MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 For recommendations on where and how to place QR codes, refer to [Environment considerations for HoloLens](/hololens/hololens-environment-considerations).

 ## Troubleshooting and FAQ

-### What QR code versions are supported?

-We support the following QR code versions:

-* QR versions 1 - 10 are supported.
-We can’t guarantee nor support higher version QR codes, but it’s possible to detect versions 10 through 20.
-Versions above 20 are definitely not supported.
-* Micro QR codes M1-M4 are supported.
-* We don’t support logos.
-* We don’t support tweaked modules, for example: circular modules, reflections, inverted (black/white).
-* All encodings are supported.
-* Structure append isn’t supported.

 ### What capabilities are needed?